cihanozcelik/StateMachineLib/README.md

 public class EnemyAI : MonoBehaviour
 {
-    // Optional: Store as a class field if other methods need to access the StateMachine.
-    // private StateMachine aiStateMachine;
+    // Optional: Store as a class field if other methods need to access the StateMachine. private StateMachine aiStateMachine;

     void Awake()
     {
-        // 1.
-Create a lifecycle-managed StateMachine instance.
+        // Create a lifecycle-managed StateMachine with a setup callback.
-        StateMachine aiStateMachine = CreateManagedStateMachine(); // Called without 'this.'

-        // If storing as a class field:
-        // this.aiStateMachine = CreateManagedStateMachine();

-        // 2.
-Configure the StateMachine as usual.
+        // The callback configures the StateMachine, then it's automatically started. aiStateMachine = this.CreateManagedStateMachine(sm =>
+        {
-        StateGraph brain = aiStateMachine.CreateGraph();
+            StateGraph brain = sm.CreateGraph();

             StateUnit patrolState = brain.CreateState();
             patrolState.OnEnter = () => Debug.Log("Enemy: Starting patrol.");
             // ... add patrol logic and transitions ...

             StateUnit chaseState = brain.CreateState();
             chaseState.OnEnter = () => Debug.Log("Enemy: Chasing player!");
             // ... add chase logic and transitions ...

             brain.InitialUnit = patrolState;
+        });

         // All lifecycle calls (Start, Update, Exit, etc.) are handled automatically.
+        // The StateMachine is already started and ready to receive events!
     }
 }
 ```
 This extension method provides the most straightforward and recommended way to use `StateMachineLib` within Unity projects.

+**Important Notes:**
+*   The setup callback is executed immediately, and then `StateMachine.Start()` is called automatically.
+*   If the `MonoBehaviour` is initially disabled, the `Start()` call is deferred until the component is enabled.
+*   This ensures that event-based transitions work correctly even when events are raised in the same frame as creation (e.g., in `Awake()`).

-(Internally, `CreateManagedStateMachine()` utilizes a helper component that links to a global event manager to achieve this.
-This underlying mechanism ensures the described automatic behaviors, but you typically don't need to interact with these components directly when using the extension method.)
+(Internally, `CreateManagedStateMachine()` utilizes a `StateMachineWrapper` component on the GameObject to manage lifecycle and updates.
+This underlying mechanism ensures the described automatic behaviors, but you typically don't need to interact with this component directly.)

 ## Fluent Transition API